samsung-cnct/k2/roadmap.md

     * logging agents running on master nodes
     * ensure that application life cycle (app create, restart, etc) are in system logs
     * cluster events (oo disk, oom, new node) are in system logs
+    * blog post on what we're doing
 1. etcd management
     * for the short term, prevent any changes to the etcd resources on a running cluster
     * define how we plan to handle etcd node management
 1. bare metal/MaaS provider
+1. rules based alerting
+    * inputs are logs (including kubernetes events) and monitoring output
 1. linting - this should either be done as pre-commit hooks or with a CI job (or both)
     * config file
     * ansible tasks